Server: Shannon Miwa

 I started to sketch with better representation in mind, and it got complicated and confusing.
 I struggled with making them different and obviously diverse, but at the same time trying to maintain the "traditional" aesthetic, in order to serve as a straight replacement, potentially without anyone really noticing.

 Adding the patterns and coloring for each card and making them consistent with one another, but still unique to each face card required so many revisions and sheer willpower to keep going.
-But as in my regular product design day job, I know through iteration that each version will bring me closer to the aesthetic that's in my mind.
+I iterated and iterated on the face cards and kept refining the patterns.
+There's a lot of back and forth and trying things out, testing things together and letting go of certain parts that just don't work.
+As in my regular product design day job, I know through iteration that each version will bring me closer to the aesthetic that's in my mind.

 I did a fair amount of design system creation, making a custom typeface that included the suit pips and the numerals/letters.
 Every deck needs the same consistency in its design system to work together as a whole but still allow for easy differentiation.